-Green board is water resistant – it is not water-proof.
-Green board is highly efficient in bathrooms and kitchens where moisture is frequently in the air, but it is not the drywall that should be set behind tile in your shower or any other areas where it can come in direct contact with water.
+Green board is water-resistant – it is not waterproof.
+Green board is highly efficient in bathrooms and kitchens, where moisture is frequently in the air, but it is not the drywall that should be set behind tile in your shower or any other areas where it can come in direct contact with water.

 HOW TO INSTALL GREEN BOARD

-Analyze and measure the area you would like to add drywall to.
+- Measure the area you would like to add drywall to.

 - Score your drywall according to the measurements you took.
 Once the drywall is scored, bend the board to snap it along the scoreline.
 Next, use a sharp utility knife to make a clean cut through the paper.